Red-company/Red-ITerm-style/README.md

 ## How to setup?

-To use this profile, you, maybe, will need to edit a path to the png(background).
-After that you will need to import it in ITerm's settings.
+To use this _profile_, you, maybe, will need to edit a path to the _png(background)_.
+After that you will need to import it in _ITerm_'s settings.
 Everything you need is in this repository.

 ## More photos?